“When the winds of change blow, some people build walls and others build windmills.”

 This Tray Hurn quote says a lot about the character of different writers.

-A common denominator for all writers is that they will at one time or another be rejected and/or struggle with a story or an assignment or some type of content they are writing.
+A common denominator for all writers is that they will, at one time or another, be rejected or struggle with a story, an assignment, or some other type of content they are writing.

-These changes can be challenging and how writers deal with them is what will set them apart from each other.
+These changes can be challenging, and how writers deal with them is what sets them apart from each other.

 Do you put up walls when the winds of change blow your way?